ANXS/postgresql/README.md

 #### Installation

-This has been tested on Ansible 1.9.4 and higher.
+This has been tested on Ansible 2.0 and higher.

 To install:

 ```
-ansible-galaxy install ANXS.postgresql
+ansible-galaxy install cimon-io.postgresql
 ```

 #### Dependencies